-If you're interested in thermostat maintenance, check out this insider article from our Home Matters experts for Steps to Install A Learning Thermostat.
+If you're interested in thermostat maintenance, check out this insider article from our Home Matters experts for Steps to Install a Smart Thermostat.

 When programming the thermostat, think about your household’s typical weekly schedule.
 Many programmable thermostats enable you to install separate settings for weekend days.
 Take into consideration your normal bedtime and rising hours, and adjust the temperatures accordingly.
 Be sure to also adjust the temperature for times when the house is usually empty for a few hours or more.